This is a New Year’s Eve Carol from Greece, dated back to Byzantine times. Its title means “First of the month and first of the year”.

 την μοίρα του την έλεγε

 και το χαρτί ομίλει,

 και να μας καλοκαρδίσεις.

-To save this music score to your computer, right click and choose “Save Image As…”.
+To save this free music sheet of “Archiminia ki archichronia to your computer, right click (or tap and hold, on mobile devices) and choose “Save Image As…”.

 This Greek New Year’s Ever carol contains various elements, that are thought to have derived from “songs of agermoi” (άσματα αγερμού), improvised chants that used to be sung on the Eves of important religious celebrations during charity walks around towns.